drhsqlite/fossil-mirror/www/env-opts.md

 none of those are set, then the default user name is "root".

-### Home Directory
+### Configuration Directory (often the Home Directory)

-Fossil keeps some information interesting to each user in the user's home directory.
+Fossil keeps some information interesting to each user in the user's configuration file directory.
 This includes the global settings and the list of repositories and checkouts used by `fossil all`.
+On many, but not all, systems the configuration file directory is the home directory

-The user's home directory is specified by the first environment variable found in the environment from the list `FOSSIL_HOME`, `LOCALAPPDATA` (Windows), `APPDATA` (Windows), `HOMEDRIVE` and `HOMEPATH` (Windows, used together), and `HOME`.
+The user's configuration file directory is specified by the first environment variable found in the environment from the list `FOSSIL_HOME`, `LOCALAPPDATA` (Windows), `APPDATA` (Windows), `HOMEDRIVE` and `HOMEPATH` (Windows, used together), `XDG_CONFIG_HOME` (unix), and `HOME`.

-SQLite has its own notion of the user's home directory, which is only exposed if the interactive SQL shell is run with the "fossil sqlite3" command.
-Being a separate library, SQLite uses many of the same variables to find the home directory, but uses them in a different order, and does not use the `FOSSIL_HOME` variable at all.
+SQLite has its own notion of the user's configuration file directory, which is only exposed if the interactive SQL shell is run with the "fossil sqlite3" command.
+Being a separate library, SQLite uses many of the same variables to find the home directory, but uses them in a different order, and does not use the `FOSSIL_HOME` nor `XDG_CONFIG_HOME` variables.

 ### SQLite VFS to use